peteratseneca/dps907fall2016/Week_09/README.md

 ### Week 9 code examples

-**IAServerV1**
+**IAServerV2**

-IA Server, version 1.
+IA Server, version 2.
 Identity management, and authentication (it issues cookies and access tokens.)
 Designed to be used with other apps.

-This is "version 1".
-After the Assignment 8 due date, another version will be posted, and it will include user account management, and claims management features.
+Includes user account management, and claims management features.

 Features:
 * Identity management, for web app and web service clients
 * Authentication for web app clients - credential validation, and cookie issuing
 * Authentication for web service clients - credential validation, and access token issuing
 * Machine key generator, enabling a multi-app shared security environment
+* Master list of "app claims" allowed to be used in user accounts, and management of that master list
+* User account management

 **SecuredCustomer**